Premier API companies, like Stripe, implement an additional expand parameter

 At Pocketflows, we’re building our API with Ruby on Rails.
 Check out part two to learn tips and tricks from our sample implementation!

-provides flexibility to API callers while providing sensible and
+The expand provides flexibility to API callers while providing sensible and

-minimal defaults for all endpoints — unless otherwise specified, the
+minimal defaults for all endpoints — unless otherwise specified, the amount of

-amount of data sent is minimal, conserving bandwidth and database utilization.
+data sent is minimal, conserving bandwidth and database utilization.

-parameter is relatively straightforward, and we hope
+Implementing the expand parameter is relatively straightforward, and we hope

 you also include it in your API!